 The lesson here is that it is not so much what a man SAYS, but what he DOES that reveals the condition of his heart.
 Action gives evidence of faith.
 Hearing without response is not really hearing at all, and faith comes from hearing.
 James preserves the order of events when making his point, so Paul was in full agreement.
 However, James shows their connection, while Paul shows their distinction.

 Paul argues against the idea that men's justification comes from the feast of Pentecost (sanctification) that Israel received at Mount Sinai.
 These were two distinct feasts, many weeks apart.
 The common thinking in Judaism in that day was that men were saved by obedience to the law in accordance with the vow of their ancestors at Sinai, saying in Ex.
 19:8, “All that the Lord has spoken we will do!”

 The conditions of the Old Covenant said that men had to fulfill this vow in order to be justified and to receive immortal life.
-The problem is that no man was sufficiently obedient--even those who tried very hard.
+The problem was that no man was sufficiently obedient—even those who tried very hard.
 The Old Covenant was broken, and for this reason, no man can be saved by their good intentions.
 It required a New Covenant where God Himself vowed to turn the hearts of men by the Holy Spirit working from within.